austinnoronha/MyReactNativeApp/README.md

 I have tried to use simple building blocks with react-navigation and Stack.Navigator to control the flow of the screens.

-** Note: This is just a beginers learning APP to undertand the Flow of screens and passing data between screens uni-directional via Navigation Options.
+** Note: This is just a begginers learning APP to undertand the Flow of screens and passing data between screens uni-directional via Navigation Options.

 ## Working Gif